 - Honey figs have golden pulp, ranging to caramel.
 Honey-like or agave nectar flavor.
 Yellow skin.

 - Berry figs have purple or red pulp.
 Various strawberry jam based flavors.
 Green skin or any of many shades of dark skin.

-Three main berry flavors – intense strawberry jam mixes
+Four main berry flavors – intense strawberry jam mixes

 Resin Berry.
-Berry Punch.
+Punch Berry.
 Citric Berry.
+Tannin Berry.

-(Resin Berry aka “Bordeaux” flavor; Berry Punch aka “Berry” or “Dark Berry” flavor; Citric Berry aka “Adriatic” flavor)
+(Resin Berry aka “Bordeaux” flavor; Punch Berry aka “Berry” or “Dark Berry” flavor; Citric Berry aka “Adriatic” flavor)

 - Resin berry figs have red pulp.
 Strawberry jam and tannic flavor.
 Dark maroon, purple, or black skin.

-- Berry punch figs have purple or red pulp.
+- Punch Berry figs have purple or red pulp.
 Mixed berry, strawberry jam and grape based flavor.
 Dark skin, often dark purple or black, unless mottled with light colors.

 - Citric berry figs have red pulp.
 Strawberry jam and acidic flavor.
 Green skin.